-Students in violation of these standards (see above, "General Student Behavior and Conduct Policies") will be disciplined by the principal on an individual basis, taking into account the circumstances surrounding the situation.
+Students in violation of these standards will be disciplined by the appropriate principal on an individual basis, taking into account the circumstances surrounding the situation.

 Loss of Reward: When students fail to behave properly, they may not receive the offered reward until the poor behavior has improved.